Moonshot’s Millions: Who is the British Government Backed Surveillance Firm Monitoring Irish Nationalism? | The Burkean

 Making a name for itself for its role combating and surveilling extremist groups jointly with the British Home Office (the agency which operates MI5), and the US Department of Homeland Security among others.
 The intrusion of Moonshot into Irish affairs merits some inspection as to its history, methods and backers.

-Founded by Cobh-born and former Irish Army Corporal, Ross Frenett, Moonshot since its genesis in 2015 has enjoyed a variety of British and American government contracts, monitoring Irish republican and Islamist groups, more often than not in conjunction with the major tech giants.
+Founded by Cobh-born and former Corporal with the Army Reserves, Ross Frenett, Moonshot since its genesis in 2015 has enjoyed a variety of British and American government contracts, monitoring Irish republican and Islamist groups, more often than not in conjunction with the major tech giants.
 In partnership with the arch-Zionist ADL, as well as tech giants like Facebook, it would appear Frenett and his company mixes with the movers and shakers of the online and lobbying world.

 Providing analytic tools in the monitoring and hampering of extremist groups, in 2019 the company published an extensive report as to the online machinations of dissident republicans.
 Since the rapid arrival of the Islamic State onto the international scene, the firm had specialised in Islamist terrorism, before taking a turn to keep tabs on the radical right.